Antipode-SOSP23/.github/profile/README.md

 ### Alibaba Spike
 You should checkout the [`sosp23` release](https://github.com/Antipode-SOSP23/alibaba-spike/tree/sosp23) and follow the instructions in that repo.
 Next we provide a quick usage reference to get the main results from the paper. **Don't forget to check the pre-requisites specially the Spark deployment.**

-**NOTE for AE:** We make ourselves available to provide remote access to our Spark cluster which already has the Alibaba dataset loaded.
-Contact us to arrange remote ssh access.
-If you prefer to use your own cluster (with or without Spark deployed) you need to create your own inventory and adjust the vars.
-We provide our own in the `config` folder.

 ```zsh
 ./maestro --gsd deploy -inventory configs/gsd-inventory.yml -vars configs/gsd-vars.yml